ihaveamac/ninfs/README.md

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).
-* Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/master.zip`.
+* Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip`.
-  * With GUI support: `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/master.zip#egg=ninfs[gui]`
+  * With GUI support: `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/2.0.zip#egg=ninfs[gui]`

 ### Linux
 * Arch Linux: ninfs is available in the AUR: [normal](https://aur.archlinux.org/packages/ninfs/), [with gui](https://aur.archlinux.org/packages/ninfs-gui/), [git](https://aur.archlinux.org/packages/ninfs-git/), [git with gui](https://aur.archlinux.org/packages/ninfs-gui-git/)
 * Recent distributions should have Python 3.6.1 or later pre-installed, or included in its repositories.
 If not, you can use an extra repository (e.g. [deadsnakes's PPA](https://launchpad.net/%7Edeadsnakes/+archive/ubuntu/ppa) for Ubuntu), [build from source](https://www.python.org/downloads/source/), or use a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Most distributions should have fuse enabled/installed by default.
 Use your package manager if it isn't.
+* Some dependencies may need to be installed to build and install ninfs.
+  * On Debian-based systems, `g++` and `python3-dev` are required for the C extensions.
+To build and install as a package, `python3-setuptools` and `python3-wheel` are required.
 * Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip`.
   * `--user` is not needed if you are using a virtual environment.
   * With GUI support: `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/2.0.zip#egg=ninfs[gui]`